 So how do you get the best out of both?

-So we’ve covered why you should be catering your marketing and branding to the digital age to see real success… but how can you actually do it?
+So we’ve covered why you should cater your marketing and branding to the digital age to see real success… but how can you do it?

 Here’s what your software solution of choice needs to be able to do to make it worth the cost:

-- Make branding consistent: Brand consistency is critical to any business’ survival.
+- Make branding consistent: Brand consistency is critical to any business’s survival.
 It’s what guarantees that you have solid brand awareness in your industry and that your internal workflows are running smoothly.
-Look for software that sets out to make things like storing, accessing, creating, and managing your brand assets as seamless as possible.
+Look for software that makes things like storing, accessing, creating, and managing your brand assets as seamless as possible.

 - Work with existing tools: There are likely already quite a few tools in your arsenal that are so crucial to developing your assets that removing or replacing them would break down your marketing and branding altogether.
 So take up software that recognises this and can effectively integrate with your tool stack.

-- Be multifunctional: This is the feature that will really ensure great return on investment.
-Brands of all sizes would benefit from a single-platform solution that you can rely on to cover a variety of your branding and marketing needs.
+- Be multifunctional: This feature will ensure a great return on investment.
+Brands of all sizes would benefit from a single-platform solution that you can rely on to cover various branding and marketing needs.